Meridaw/Vanilla-Macros/User Interface/Inventory slot.md

 ## Get Inventory Item Link
-links the name and slot of equipped items
+print the name and slot of equipped items
 ```
 /run for i=0,23 do if GetInventoryItemLink("player",i) then DEFAULT_CHAT_FRAME:AddMessage("Slot "..i..": "..GetInventoryItemLink("player",i)) end end
 ```